chastitywhiterose/Minimal-Markdown-for-Authors/README.md

 You also have the option to make books available for free and not sell them.
 This can lead to more people reading them because when something is free, people tend to grab it instantly.
 Some of my free books have been downloaded many times so I know what I am talking about.

 After your pricing is set, go ahead and publish.
 You will have to wait some time before the book shows up on other platforms but within a few days it will become available on Smashwords.
-Generally you want to find it on there and send the link to your friends so they can buy and read it.
+Generally, you want to find it on there and send the link to your friends so they can buy and read it.

 Of course, if your friends don't accept the gospel of your newly published book or they don't have any money, just email the epub file to them directly and tell them to load it up in their favorite e-book reading app.